Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 If your Balance tips all the way toward **Mythos** and your Logos rating drops to 0, **you lose control of your character.** Their former identity is swept away by the living legend manifesting inside of them. _(The GM will help you create a new character to resume play.)_

-On the other hand, if your Balance completely shifts to **Logos** and your Mythos rating is 0, your character's mythic connection fades. **You lose your powers that you once held dear**. _(You may continue playing this character if you wish, but please discuss with GM to decide what's the happiesst, most practical option for moving forward.)_
+On the other hand, if your Balance completely shifts to **Logos** and your Mythos rating is 0, your character's mythic connection fades. **You lose your powers that you once held dear**. _(You may continue playing this character if you wish, but please discuss with the GM to decide what's the happiesst, most practical option for moving forward.)_

 ## Stress Costs

 * **1 Stress to push yourself.** Add **1 extra die** to your roll. _(Max 1 push per roll.
 Pushes must be declared before you roll.)_

 * **1 Stress to start a Flashback** where you may attempt 1 Risky action.
-The GM may charge 0 Stress for some small flashbacks if the desired fiction is minor or just for flavor. _(Any number of players may join in this flashback, but if they wish to lead or assist a roll, they must pay Stress as described below.)_
+The GM may charge 0 Stress for a small flashback if the desired fiction is minor. _(Any number of players may join in this flashback, but if they wish to lead or assist any roll, they must pay Stress as described below.)_

-* **1 Stress to help another PC,** either in the present or in a Flashback initiated by any player.
+* **1 Stress to help another PC,** either in the present or inside a Flashback.
 Whoever is leading the action rolls their pool, plus **1 extra die**. _(Max 1 assist per roll, although the GM may allow exceptions based on the fiction.)_

 ## Optional: Resisting a Consequence

 To reduce the number of rolls during play, resisting a consequence is not always a default option.
 If it flows from the fiction, however, the GM may allow Resistance rolls from time to time.
-If unsure, err on the side of being generous.
+If unsure, it's often best to be generous.

 **When you roll for Resistance,** use the dice pool for the appropriate raw **Attribute** without any other bonuses.
-No matter what, you **always** succeed _(you resist some or all of a consequence, as established by the GM)_.
-And on:
+No matter what, you **always** succeed _(you resist some or all of a consequence, as established by the GM)_, and:

 * **1-3:** Mark 3 Stress.
 * **4-5:** Mark 1 Stress.